synapsecns/sanguine/CONTRIBUTING.md

 <!-- todo: more-->

+## Linting

+Linting for go is used using [golangci-lint](https://golangci-lint.run/) at the latest released version.
+Please upgrade or install using your package manager. and run `make lint` from your desired module.

 # Adding a new Go Module

 If you need to make a new go module, here are the steps to follow: